 - Services provided through Penn State Health and the Pennsylvania Psychiatric Institute

-- Specialized treatment programs for mood, eating, sleep, autism spectrum, attention deficit hyperactivity, conduct, substance use and psychotic disorders
+- Specialized treatment programs for mood, eating, sleep, autism spectrum, attention deficit hyperactivity, conduct, adolescents, addiction and substance use and psychotic disorders

 - Specialized treatment settings include inpatient, outpatient, and partial (day) hospital programs